aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client side function name to be called when the grid is initialized.
+Gets the client side function name to be called when the grid is initialized.
 The client function should be declared like this:
 function MyOnGridInit(grid)
 \{
 alert("The grid is initialized: " + grid.id);